![]() |

 28 September-6 October 2023: 17th Schleswig-Holstein Senior Open at Busum, for men born 1963 or earlier and women born 1968 or earlier.
 Contact details for the organisers can be found on the German calendar.

-** 1-10 October 2023: The unofficial ACO "World Senior Championship (50+)" at the Fodele Beach Resport on the Greek island of Crete.
+1-10 October 2023: The unofficial ACO "World Senior Championship (50+)" at the Fodele Beach Resort on the Greek island of Crete.
 Full information (PDF).
 Early bird discounts offered until 31 May; GM Danny King will be in attendance as on-site trainer.
 Warning: NOT FIDE-rated.

 9-17 October 2023: 31st Saxon Senior Open at Dresden.
 Contact details for the organisers can be found on the German calendar.